Exemption from studying Irish

 Evidence of a disability

-If the exemption is sought on the grounds of a literacy difficulty, you must present with significant and persistent learning difficulties despite having had access to a differentiated approach to language and literacy learning over time.
-The school also must have evidence of the student having a standardised score at or below the 10th percentile in at least one literacy attainment test in either word reading, reading comprehension or spelling.
+If the exemption is sought on the grounds of a literacy difficulty, your child must present with significant and persistent learning difficulties despite having had access to a differentiated approach to language and literacy learning over time.
+The school also must have evidence of your child having a standardised score at or below the 10th percentile in at least one literacy attainment test in either word reading, reading comprehension or spelling.

 Student Support Plan

-The school must keep documentary evidence for students with special educational need in the Student Support Plan.
+The school must keep documentary evidence for students with special educational needs in the Student Support Plan.
 The plan should include:

 • Regular reviews of learning needs as part of an ongoing cycle of assessment